Pieter is a partner in the real estate team.

 He has had numerous articles published covering topics ranging from the viability of electronic signatures in real estate transactions and the transparency of overseas and domestic corporate ownership of UK real estate assets, to the prospect of the emergence of the commonhold model of property ownership, as an alternative to the traditional leasehold model.

 Pieter qualified as a solicitor in 2008, joined Russell-Cooke in 2017 and became a senior associate in 2018.
+He was promoted to the partnership in 2021.

 - Leading a cross-departmental team advising an EU based manufacturing company entering into an agreement for a lease for a new bespoke industrial facility at a docklands site in the UK, conditional upon the construction of the shell and core of the 150,000 square foot facility.
 To include detailed provisions dealing with the co-ordination of major landlord and tenant works and associated risk allocation, an ancillary commercial agreement for port/cargo services and a cross-border parent company guarantee.